-ASI 236 Fundamentals of Animal Nutrition (3) i.
+ASI 236 Fundamentals of Animal Nutrition (3) i (odd-numbered years).
 Studies various nutrients and their function, digestion, and metabolism by various species of animals.
 Prerequisite: ASI 130; CHE 104 recommended.

-ASI 265 Meat Science (3) ii.
+ASI 265 Meat Science (3) ii (even-numbered years).
 Introduction to slaughter of hogs, cattle, and sheep; carcass evaluation and grading; federal and state meat inspection and identification of various cuts of meat from the domestic farm animal.
 Two hours lecture, two hours lab.

-ASI 330 Applied Animal Nutrition (4) ii.
+ASI 330 Applied Animal Nutrition (4) ii (odd numbered years).
 Measure of the nutritive value of feeds, nutrient requirements of the various species of livestock, sources and composition of nutrients, ration formulation, preparation of feed, feed additives, and food and drug regulations.
 Three hours lecture, two hours lab.
 Prerequisite: ASI 236.